Summary & Highlights

-When it comes to taking medications, it is important to have a pill organizer in order to make sure you never miss doses.
-However, it is also important to keep the organizer clean in order to prevent the spread of bacteria.
+When taking medications, it is important to have a pill organizer to ensure you never miss doses.
+However, it is also important to keep the organizer clean to prevent the spread of bacteria.

 While each dispenser will come with its own specific cleaning instructions, here are some general tips for cleaning a pill organizer.

-- Clean the system when it is empty or remove all the pills from the organizer and place them in a plastic bag.
+- Clean the system when empty, or remove all the pills from the organizer and place them in a plastic bag.